Photo Credit: Ingeborg Gärtner-Grein

-There are many travel options including getting your own tickets via trenitalia or going with an organized group.
-If you book your own train tickets be on the lookout for DEALS, Trenitalia has a great one that if you travel on a saturday allows two people to travel on the same ticket for the price of one.
+There are many travel options including getting your own tickets via Trenitalia or going with an organized group.
+If you book your own train tickets be on the lookout for DEALS, Trenitalia has a great one that if you travel on a Saturday allows two people to travel on the same ticket for the price of one.
 Link to the site here.

-The option we chose was the European study abroad organization called Aegee which organizes a day trip to the carnivale ( this year will be on the 18th of February ) for a shockingly low 27 euros roundtrip.
+The option we chose was the European study abroad organization called Aegee which organizes a day trip to the carnival ( this year will be on the 18th of February ) for a shockingly low 27 euros roundtrip.
 They travel by coach bus and honestly it was a pretty comfortable ride.
 Everyone was European and friendly; we had no problem chatting and getting to know people.
-Once you get there, you are free to do as you please so we broke off into smaller groups and just toured the amazing city, snapping pics, getting snacks and enjoying a spritz or two on the way..
+Once you get there, you are free to do as you please so we broke off into smaller groups and just toured the amazing city, snapping pics, getting snacks, and enjoying a spritz or two on the way.

-I recommend packing some lunch and bottle of water and just opt to walk everywhere rather than taking the expensive water taxi’s or buses.
+I recommend packing some lunch and a bottle of water and just opt to walk everywhere rather than taking the expensive water taxi’s or buses.
 We did eat dinner at a restaurant and it wasn’t as overpriced as we expected.
-I am not native of Venice or I would provide some suggestions.
+I am not a native of Venice or I would provide some suggestions.
 You can’t go wrong with a cheese plate.